Questions Asked the Most

 Another good rule of thumb is not to use anything on your pads you wouldn’t wash your underwear with.
 Your pads are gonna be up close and personal with a sensitive area, so avoid harsh or irritating chemicals when washing them.

 When you’re ready to change your pad while you’re away from home, you can fold it up into a square (or rolled square if it’s an overnight pad) like this!
+[ID: a picture of a cloth menstrual pad folded up into a little square and secured with the snaps on it’s wings.
+The pad itself is primarily white with pink, purple, green, and black polka dots.
+The background is green with little white lines shining away from the pad, edited in.]

 Then, you can stash it in a wetbag or ziplock bag until you get home.
 A wetbag is a zipper pouch that is lined with leakproof fabric.